 To determine how much insulation and warmth you need, first consider what kind of weather you usually play in and what your typical layering system usually looks like.
-Most folks, whether hiking, backpacking, skiing, or alpine climbing will pair one of the light or medium insulated jackets with a hardshell or rain jacket for cold weather.
-Imagine you're hiking when it's near freezing and drizzly out - you're likely wearing an insulating layer with a waterproof/breathable shell over top.
-If you're the type of person who hikes slowly and stops frequently to take photos, then a medium weight insulator like the Nano Air Hoody or the Nano Puff Hoody will serve you well as that mid-layer.
-A fast hiker who takes few breaks would probably overheat with more insulation, and instead should opt for a lightly insulated model like the Outdoor Research Cathode Hooded Jacket or the Arc'teryx Atom SL.
+Most folks, whether hiking, backpacking, skiing, or alpine climbing, will pair one of the light or medium insulated jackets with a hardshell or rain jacket for cold weather.
+Imagine you're hiking when it's near freezing and drizzly out - you're likely wearing an insulating layer with a waterproof/breathable shell over the top.
+If you're the type of person who hikes slowly and frequently stops to take photos, then a medium weight insulator like the OR Refuge will serve you well as that mid-layer.
+A fast hiker who takes few breaks would probably overheat with more insulation and instead should opt for a lightly insulated model like the Patagonia Nano-Air Hoody.

 Breathable or Wind Resistant

 When you want to wear your jacket as an outer layer, the type that will work best for you largely depends on what you expect out of it.
-Very breathable models like the Nano Air Hoody and Uberlayer work great for folks that push hard and generate a lot of sweat.
+Very breathable models like the Patagonia Nano Air Hoody and Arc'teryx Proton LT Hoody work great for folks that push hard and generate a lot of sweat.
 No more taking your warm layer on and off to manage overheating.
-However, you'll need to break out a light wind breaker jacket if the wind starts ripping though.
-Models in the middle of the continuum, like the North Face Thermoball Hoody and Nano Puff Hoody strike a balance.
-They won't handle high output activity as well, but do a better job blocking the wind.
-The Rab Xenon X and Patagonia DAS Parka, the most wind resistant jackets in our review, are also very water resistant.
+However, you'll need to break out a light windbreaker jacket if the wind starts ripping and it's cold out.
+Models in the middle of the continuum strike a balance.
+They won't handle high output activity as well but do a better job blocking the wind.
+The Patagonia DAS Light Hoody, Micro Puff Hoody, Rab Xenon, and LL Bean PrimaLoft Packaway Hooded are the most wind-resistant jackets in our review, and are also water-resistant.
 Their useful range as a terminal layer extends much further into windy and wet conditions.

 Do you want a hood on your jacket?
 When we asked our friends and fellow testers, we heard mostly "Yes."
 A hood adds significant warmth and weather protection for a small price in weight.
 Hoods are cozy warm around the neck too, and a hood is much harder to lose than a hat.
 This year, we only tested models with hoods, but most of the lightly insulated jackets are available without hoods as well.
 Some folks do not like the bulk of a hood under their shell jacket, and a hood flopping around on your shoulders while snow falls can fill right up with the cold stuff.